IVSoftware/extract-colors-picture-box/README.md

 ___
 **Bottleneck**

 The source project is attempting to update a progress bar.
-But the reason for needing one seems to be the terrible bottleneck caused by `uniqueColors.Contains(pixelColor)` in this method:
+But the reason for needing one seems to be the terrible bottleneck caused by `uniqueColors.Contains(pixelColor)` in this `ExtractUniqueColorsAsync(Image image)` that we can fix using an indexed collection.

 ```
 private async Task ExtractUniqueColorsAsync(Image image)